 We drove into Nebraska from Wyoming and made our way to the town of Gothenburg.
 We stopped at a grocery store to buy some items for a picnic dinner on the farm, which I insisted would be adorable (it was).
 It was our first time out of the car in several hours, and we were surprised at how hot it was!
 It was in the 40s at Terry Bison Ranch that morning, and it was above 90 degrees at 5 pm in Nebraska.
 Brandon pointed out a tumbleweed rolling down the street.

 When we arrived at our destination, Mary Lou immediately offered to give us a tour of the farm.
 She took us up to the top of a hill and we watched one of the most beautiful sunsets I’ve ever seen.
 Unfortunately, I have some work to do in the sunset photography department, so nothing I post here will even come close to how stunning it really was.
-Brandon took a little video with his phone, and you can hear how windy it was!
-A storm was rolling in.
+Brandon took a little video with his phone.

 After dinner, I read for a bit and wrote in our travel journal while Brandon spent the evening killing and vacuuming flies.
 It was nice to again be without wifi or a television.
 But we also didn’t have any cell service, which made us both a little nervous.
 Spoiler alert: we survived.

 Morning on the farm